 By pledging the item you plan to purchase as collateral, you may be able to get a lower rate.
 This type of loan, also known as a secured loan, allows the lender to take possession of the collateral in the event that you fail to make payments.
 Keep in mind that you should always exercise extreme caution when using your home or vehicle as collateral to secure a personal loan.
 In the event that you default on the loan, you may lose the item you pledged.

 If you are attempting to borrow a large sum of money, your income alone may be good enough to qualify you for a reasonable interest rate.
 Before approving your application, some lenders may opt to review your record of employment from the last two years.
 This will help them determine how stable your income is.
 If you have recently been unemployed or have gaps in your employment history, this may be a huge red flag for a lender.
 While this may not stop you from getting approved for the loan, it can lead to a higher interest rate.

 When you take out a loan, there is an expectation that you will use your monthly income to repay it.
 In addition to your salary, some lenders will want to make sure that you have enough liquid assets to cover the payments in the event that you lose your job.
 These assets may include stocks, savings, money market accounts or bonds.
 If you have enough of these assets to cover the total cost of the loan, the lender may see you as less of a risk and offer a lower interest rate.

-Improve your chances of getting the best possible loan terms by improving your credit behaviors.
+Improve your chances of getting the best car loans with the best possible loan terms by improving your credit behaviors.
 This means making timely bill payments, keeping card balances low and not borrowing more credit than you truly need.